ignite-plus-2021/supporthub./README.md

 }

-These translate to SQL like:
+Translates to SQL:

 SELECT * FROM product WHERE name = ?;
 SELECT * FROM product WHERE price < ?;
 SELECT * FROM product WHERE category = ?
 AND price < ?;

-Custom Queries (JPQL) - Java Persistence Query Language If the method name is too complex, use @Query:
+Custom Queries (JPQL)

-@Param
+If the method name is too complex, use @Query.

-Used in @Query to bind method parameters to query parameters.
+@Param is used in @Query to bind method parameters to query parameters.

 public interface ProductRepository extends JpaRepository<Product, Long> {